C3-Benzenes

 The C3-benzenes are a class of organic aromatic compounds which contain a benzene ring and three other carbon atoms.

 For the hydrocarbons with no further unsaturation, there are four isomers.
 The chemical formula for all the saturated isomers is C9H12.

-There are three trimethylbenzenes, three ethylmetylbenzenes, and two propylbenzene isomers.
-Petrol (gasoline) can contain 3-4% C3-benzenes.
+There are three trimethylbenzenes, three ethylmethylbenzenes, and two propylbenzene isomers.
+1980s American gasoline contained about 3-4% C3-benzenes.